Mean to Me (Crowded House song)

-"Mean to Me" is the debut single of rock band Crowded House, released in 1986.
-The single was only released as a 7" vinyl, and was released two months prior to the group's self-titled debut album, Crowded House, on which the song appears.
+"Mean to Me" is the debut single by Australian-New Zealand rock band Crowded House.
+It was originally released in June 1986 as a 7" vinyl, and was the lead single from the group's self-titled debut album, Crowded House.
 It peaked at No. 26 in Australia.

-At the 1986 Countdown Australian Music Awards the song was nominated for Best Debut Single.
+At the 1986 Countdown Australian Music Awards, the song was nominated for Best Debut Single.
+It mentions passing the town of Te Awamutu.

-The song was (and indeed still is) often performed as the opening song for concerts, and it was most notably the first song performed at the group's performance in 1996's Farewell to the World concert (promoted at the time as their final show, but since succeeded by multiple tours).
-It mentions in passing the town of Te Awamutu.
 The music video presents a longer intro showing the band enjoying themselves, and then playing the song in a warehouse.
 Repeatedly throughout the video, the band members continuously mouth "I love you" shown by the words in the video saying, "I LOVE YOU."

-The song later appeared on Crowded House's greatest hits compilation Recurring Dream.
+"Mean to Me" was (and indeed still is) often performed as the opening song for Crowded House's concerts, and it was most notably the first song performed at their Farewell to the World concert in 1996 (promoted at the time as their final show, but since succeeded by multiple tours).
+It later appeared on the group's greatest hits compilation Recurring Dream.